tronyx/tronitor/README.md

 }
 ```

 The `api_key` field is filled in automatically by the script, but you can still add it yourself if you'd like to.
+The `alert_contacts` field can be filled in with the `id` field from your preferred alert contact which you can retrieve using the `-a/--alerts` option with the script.

 Then just execute the script to create the monitor: